 - Make recommendations on how to implement the standard in municipal wastewater permits (The agency will continue to work on chloride in industrial wastewater permits on a case-by-case basis.)

 The group consisted of 8 municipal representatives and 2 consultant engineers.
 Members met several times from December 2016-April 2017.
-The group, represented by David Lane, environmental manager for the Rochester Water Reclamation Plant, made its recommendation to the MPCA Advisory Committee on April 18:
+The group, represented by David Lane, environmental manager for the Rochester Water Reclamation Plant, made its recommendation to the MPCA Advisory Committee.

 - Chloride Work Group Policy Proposal for Minnesota: Recommendations for addressing chloride in municipal wastewater effluent (wq-wwprm2-24)